wohaco/despace/venus.md

 **What already has been done** for 2020.03.

    - **General:**
-      1. Types of venusian SC:
+      1. Types of Venusian SC:
          - balloon (medium, mini),
          - lander (large, ≤ 3 hours),
          - orbiter (large, medium, mini, ≤ 1 year).